yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/with-kubernetes/with-kubernetes.md

 #### GKE allow connection to MemoryStore

-MemoryStore is a GCP service for Redis and is alternative to installing to k8s via helm above.
+MemoryStore is a GCP service for Redis and is alternative to installing to K8s via Helm above.

 ```
 git clone https://github.com/bowei/k8s-custom-iptables.git